Los Olivos Founders

 The 'Teaching Community' is an international network of retreat leaders, theologians and artists, who have a special connection with Los Olivos.
 They have either been involved in leading retreats/courses at the centre in the past, or are teaching in our current/future programme.

 Carmen Álvarez is a professional flamenco dancer and choreographer with international experience (Europe, South America and Japan).
 Formed in the Malaga City Music and Dance Conservatory, Carmen has danced with well known Spanish flamenco companies, including Israel Galvan's.
 She taught flamenco at Los Olivos in 2011 and 2012.

 Andrew Bain is a priest in the Scottish Episcopal Church, now licensed by the Bishop of Edinburgh as Chaplain to Emmaus House, and has served for twenty years in local churches and in selection and training roles for candidates for ministry.
-Has led a retreat in 2016.
+Has led retreats in 2016 and 2018.

 Angela Ashwin is a writer and speaker on prayer and discipleship.
 After lecturing in Old Testament Studies, she and her husband worked for seven years with the church in Swaziland.
 In the 1980's, with three small children, she began writing books about prayer in everyday life, beginning with Heaven in Ordinary.
 Angela is also the author of Faith in the Fool (2009), and Not by Bread Alone (2005), among many other books.

 John Bell, member of the Iona Community, ordained minister, hymnwriter, preacher and occasional broadcaster.
 He travels worldwide and has worked with faith-based communities around the globe conducting seminars and retreats on music, Christian spirituality and ecology.
 Has led retreats at Los Olivos regularly since 2011, and led the closing service of the centre in Granada.

 Philip Bevan is an Anglican Priest of the Diocese of Southwark.
 He has a life long interest in Orthodoxy, and has made it a special study, at the Orthodox Institute in Cambridge, and at various Conferences of The Fellowship of St John Baptist, and St Alban and St Sergius.
 Pip led a retreat on “The Jesus Prayer” at Los Olivos in 2012.